BRANDEFENSE/Threat-Intelligence-Researches/README.md

 PetitPotam vulnerability, which is the subject of this report, is a vulnerability to analyzing and necessary measures. ***[Read More..](https://github.com/BRANDEFENSE/Threat-Intelligence-Researches/blob/main/PetitPotam%20Vulnerability%20Analysis.pdf)***

+## HermeticWiper  Technical  Analysis  Report

+As the tension that started between Russia and Ukraine on February 24 turned into a physical conflict, at the same time, cyber-attacks and malware threats came to the fore.
+Researchers had found that Russian threat actors developed malware that corrupts MBR (Master Boot Record) and disk volumes for Ukrainian organizations. ***[Read More..](https://github.com/BRANDEFENSE/Threat-Intelligence-Researches/blob/main/DarkSide%20Ransomware%20Analysis%20Report.pdf)***

 ## Star History